appdevdesigns/ab-production-stack/README.md

 1. **./config/local.js**

     This is roughly in the JSON format.
 You may recognize it as the main config file used by Sails.
 However, other components of the AppBuilder stack will also be using this one.
 The main settings you will typically want to change
     are:

     * **connections.appdev_default.password**

       This is the root password to your stack's MariaDB database.
 This will automatically be adjusted to have the same value as the `./mysql/password` file below.
 There is no need to change any setting in this section.

     * **connections.appBuilder**

       No need to change this.

     * **nodemailer.smtp.host**

       This is the domain name for your outgoing mail server.
 AppBuilder will use this when sending out notification emails.

     * **appbuilder.baseURL**

       The external URL that users will use to access this AppBuilder site.

     * **appbuilder.mcc**

       The public facing secure relay server that this AppBuilder instance will connect with.
 You can safely leave this disabled.

 2. **./mysql/password**

     This is a plaintext file.
-Its value should match what you have entered in the `appdev_default.password` setting from `./config/local.js`.
+Its value will be used to fill the `appdev_default.password` setting from `./config/local.js`.

     Important note: When you start up the MariaDB container in this AppBuilder stack for the first time, it will set the database root password to the value you have specified in this password file.
 After that first time, changing this value will not affect the already established password.

-  If your database is already set up, this password file must still be entered correctly.
-It will automatically be replicated into the `./config/local.js` file.
+    If your database is already set up, this password file must still be entered correctly as it will automatically be replicated into the `./config/local.js` file.

 ### Data